smart-scaler/bookinfo-demo/README.md

 1. To feed data into Grafana.
 2. To access Grafana to visualize the data.
    For example, you can use port-forward to access Grafana.
-However, do not use port-forward for the boutique.
+However, do not use port-forward for the bookinfo.

 ### Grafana Datasource Setup